yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 You will follow these steps to create a development VM (machine) for the following reasons:

--   If your operating system is earlier than Windows 10 Anniversary Update, you will need it to work with WSL as instructed in the lab
+-   If your operating system is earlier than Windows 10 Anniversary Update, you will need it to work with WSL as instructed in the lab.

--   If you are not sure if you set up WSL correctly, given there are a few ways to do this, it may be easier to create the development machine for a predictable experience
+-   If you are not sure if you set up WSL correctly, given there are a few ways to do this, it may be easier to create the development machine for a predictable experience.

-**NOTE: Setting up the development machine is optional for Mac OS since you will use Terminal for commands.
+> **NOTE: Setting up the development machine is optional for Mac OS since you will use Terminal for commands.
 Setting up the development machine is also optional if you are certain you have a working installation of WSL on your current Windows 10 VM.**

 In this section, you will create a Windows 10 VM to act as your development machine.
 You will install the required components to complete the lab using this machine.
 You will use this machine instead of your local machine to carry out the instructions during the lab.

-1. From the Azure Portal, select **+ Create a resource**, type "**Windows 10**" in the Search the marketplace text box and press **Enter**
+1. From the Azure Portal, select **+ Create a resource**, type "**Windows 10**" in the Search the marketplace text box and press **Enter**.

     ![This is a screenshot of the search results for Windows 10.
 A red arrow points at the fourth result: Windows 10 Pro N, Version 1709.](media/b4-image9.png)

-2. Select **Windows 10 Pro N, Version 1709** and select **Create**
+2. Select **Windows 10 Pro N, Version 1709** and select **Create**.

 3. On the Basics blade of the Virtual Machine setup, set the following:

-    -   **Name**: Provide a unique name, such as "fabmedicald-SUFFIX" as shown in the following screenshot
+    -   **Name**: Provide a unique name, such as "fabmedicald-SUFFIX" as shown in the following screenshot.

-    -   **VM disk type**: Leave as SSD
+    -   **VM disk type**: Leave as SSD.

-    -   **User name**: Provide a user name, such as "adminfabmedical"
+    -   **User name**: Provide a user name, such as "adminfabmedical".

-    -   **Password**: Provide a password, such as "Password\$123"
+    -   **Password**: Provide a password, such as "Password\$123".

-    -   **Confirm password**: Confirm the previously entered password
+    -   **Confirm password**: Confirm the previously entered password.

-    -   **Subscription**: Choose the same subscription you are using for all your work
+    -   **Subscription**: Choose the same subscription you are using for all your work.

-    -   **Resource group**: Choose Use existing and select the resource group you created previously
+    -   **Resource group**: Choose Use existing and select the resource group you created previously.

-    -   **Location**: Choose the same region that you did before
+    -   **Location**: Choose the same region that you did before.

-    -   Select **OK** to complete the Basics blade
+    -   Select **OK** to complete the Basics blade.

     ![In the Basics blade, the values listed above appear in the corresponding boxes.
 The suffix after the fabmedicald- value is obscured in the Name box and the Resource group box, as is the value for the Subscription box.](media/b4-image10.png)

-4. From the Size blade search for "DS2_v2", choose **D2S\_V2 Standard** and **Select**
+4. From the Size blade search for "DS2_v2", choose **D2S\_V2 Standard** and **Select**.

     !["DS2_v2" is entered in the Search box.
 There is one result shown and it is selected.](media/b4-image11.png)

-5. From the Settings blade, accept the default values for all settings and select **OK**
+5. From the Settings blade, accept the default values for all settings and select **OK**.

-6. From the Create blade, you should see that validation passed and select **Create**
+6. From the Create blade, you should see that validation passed and select **Create**.

     ![This is a screenshot of the Create blade indicating that validation passed.
 Offer details are also visible.](media/b4-image12.png)

-7. The VM will begin deployment to your Azure subscription
+7. The VM will begin deployment to your Azure subscription.

     ![The Deploying Windows 10 Pro N, Version 1709 icon indicates that deployment has begun to your Azure subscription.](media/b4-image13.png)

-8. Once provisioned, you will see the VM in your list of resources belonging to the resource group you created previously and select the new VM
+8. Once provisioned, you will see the VM in your list of resources belonging to the resource group you created previously and select the new VM.

     ![This screenshot of your resource list has the following columns: Name, Type, and Location.
 The first row is highlighted with the following values: fabmedicald-(suffix obscured), Virtual machine, and West Europe.](media/b4-image14.png)

-9. In the Overview area for the VM, select Connect to establish a Remote Desktop Connection (RDP) for the VM
+9. In the Overview area for the VM, select Connect to establish a Remote Desktop Connection (RDP) for the VM.

     ![In this screenshot of the Overview area for the VM, a red arrow points at the Connect icon.](media/b4-image15.png)

-10. Complete the steps to establish the RDP session and ensure that you are connected to the new VM
+10. Complete the steps to establish the RDP session and ensure that you are connected to the new VM.

 ### Task 3: Install WSL (Bash on Ubuntu on Windows)

-**NOTE: If you are using a Windows 10 development machine, follow these steps.
+>**NOTE: If you are using a Windows 10 development machine, follow these steps.
 For Mac OS you can ignore this step since you will be using Terminal for all commands.**

 You will need WSL to complete various steps.
 A complete list of instructions for supported Windows 10 versions is available on this page: